kajal-kumari09/student-management-system/README.md

 # Student Management System (Java)

 ## About Project
-This is a simple console-based Java project.
+This is a simple console-based Java project that allows basic student management operations.

 ## Features
 - Add Student
-- View Students
+- View Student List
-- Simple Menu System

 ## Tech Used
 - Java
 - ArrayList
 - Scanner

-## How to Run
-1. Compile: javac StudentManagementSystem.java
-2. Run: java StudentManagementSystem

-## Author
-Kajal Kumari